 2. Role of Client and Contractor

-The Client must ensure a prompt decision and timely payment to Contractor.
+A Client must ensure a prompt decision and timely payment to their Contractor(s).
 Contractors should not suffer due to delayed decision, payment or vague instruction.
-Any attempt for corrupt practice or undesired action by Client's representative(s) must be promptly reported to the appropriate office and vice versa.
-Both the Client and Contractor must remain bonded by a jointly signed Integrity Pact submitted during the submission of bids.
-The Management while facilitating the project management team with the sought decisions and resources must also remain as watchdog but should avoid undue or too much interference as it leads to project failure or delays, this is quite unhealthy.
+Any attempt for corrupt practice / undesired action by Client's representative(s) must be reported promptly to the appropriate office and vice versa.
+Both the Client and Contractor must remain bonded by a jointly signed Integrity Pact that is required to be submitted during the submission of bids.
+The Management while facilitating the project management team with the sought decisions and resources must also remain as watchdog.
+The management should avoid undue or over-interference as it leads to project failure or delays, this is quite unhealthy.

 Well!
-Not all stakeholders in construction industries are bad but neither all are good.
+Not all the stakeholders in construction industries are bad but neither all are good.
 Therefore, we need to realign our mindset wherever required.
 The daunting task in the field of project management is to achieve quality, cost and progress without compromising one for other two.
 We can make it happen, as it is not impossible.

 Lastly, as much as budget and quality of work are, delays are never good.
 When a job is behind the schedule, it impacts the next scheduled project.
 With concern for our limited resources, let us make our construction practices efficient for the betterment of now and future.